chainguard-dev/edu/content/open-source/vex/what-is-openvex.md

 [OpenVex](https://github.com/openvex) is an open source specification, library, and suite of tools designed to enable software users to eliminate vulnerability noise and focus their security efforts on vulnerabilities that pose an immediate risk.
 [Released by Chainguard in January 2023](https://www.chainguard.dev/unchained/accelerate-vex-adoption-through-openvex), it’s the first set of open source tools to support the VEX specification championed by the [United States National Telecommunications and Information Administration (NTIA)](https://ntia.gov/) and the [Cybersecurity and Infrastructure Security Agency (CISA)](https://www.cisa.gov/).

 With OpenVex, stakeholders from across the software supply chain can collaborate on identifying and remediating exploitable vulnerabilities and use automation to enable more precise and efficient methods of security management.
-In this guide you will learn more about the emerging supply chain security standards that OpenVex supports, and how OpenVex tooling can help you leverage them in your security management.
+In this guide, you will learn more about the emerging supply chain security standards that OpenVex supports, and how OpenVex tooling can help you leverage them in your security management processes.

 ## SBOMs and VEX